 At Ōmaui there are a number of vacant sections with potential to connect to the sewerage reticulation system.
-These sections are 750 - 900 square metres in size.
+These sections are 750 - 900m2 in size.

 By imposing a minimum size on new lots created by subdivision, amenity can be maintained on hilly terrain with a simpler regulatory framework than if smaller lots could be created.